Ollie-Pearce/rustmc/README.md

 #### Tests with an excessive state space

-The following tests have a very large state space and could not be verified in an hour, we have commented them out however if you would like to reactivate them you can uncomment them in the following files:
+The following tests have a very large state space and could not be verified in an hour (they are considered as timeouts in Fig 8), we have commented them out however if you would like to reactivate them you can uncomment them in the following files:

 - parking_lot/src/mutex.rs | `lots_and_lots_1_1`
 - parking_lot/src/fair_mutex.rs | `lots_and_lots_1_1_1`